Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Methodology

 \section{Methodology}

-To depict the proposed AdvImmu clearly, we will introduce LSM and GSM together and denote the combination of them as LSaGS hereafter.
-Subsequently, we will detail URs and how the proposed SBICAC algorithm along with SAM to generate pseudo-labels.
+To depict the proposed AdvImmu clearly, we denote the combination of LSM and GSM as LSaGS hereafter.
+We will introduce LSaGS in \Cref{LSaGS_method}.
+Subsequently, we will detail URs in \Cref{URs_method}, including the definition of both regularizers and the proposed unfolding method.
+Finally, we will present how the proposed SBICAC algorithm along with SAM to generate frame-wise pseudo-labels in \Cref{SBICAC_method}.